-TRS-Care Medicare Advantage® is the only medical option for TRS-Care participants eligible for Medicare.
+TRS-Care Medicare Advantage is the only medical option for TRS-Care participants eligible for Medicare.
 The plan covers everything that original Medicare covers, along with extras.
-TRS-Care Medicare Advantage® is designed to give you richer benefits at a lower cost than the combination of original Medicare and TRS-Care Standard.
+TRS-Care Medicare Advantage gives you richer benefits at a lower cost than many marketplace plans with comparable benefits.